 and public service, the Presidential Management Fellows (PMF)

-Program provides a continuous source of the brightest men and women
+Program provides a continuous source of men and women with advanced

-with advanced degrees.
-Federal Councils consist of collaborating
+degrees.
+Federal Councils consist of collaborating officials from

-officials from various Federal Agencies, who operate with the
+various Federal Agencies, who operate with the mission and vision

-mission and vision to support and improve processes
+to support and improve processes government-wide.
+Finalists in the

-government-wide.
-PMF Finalists who come from a variety of academic
+PMF Program who come from a variety of academic disciplines and

-disciplines and have a clear interest in, and commitment to,
+have a clear interest in, and commitment to, excellence in the

-excellence in the leadership and management of public policies and
+leadership and management of public policies and programs, make

 Chief Financial Officers (CFO) Council